Jhan Mariñez: Texas Rangers

 The Texas Rangers claimed Mariñez from the Pirates off of waivers on August 10, 2017.

 Baltimore Orioles

 On November 28, 2017, Mariñez signed a minor league deal with the Baltimore Orioles.
 He had his contract purchased on July 10, 2018.
-He was outrighted to AAA Norfolk Tides on August 31, 2018.
-He declared free agency on October 3, 2018.
+He was outrighted to Triple–A Norfolk Tides on August 31.
+He declared free agency on October 3.

 Diablos Rojos del México

 On April 3, 2019, Mariñez signed with the Diablos Rojos del México of the Mexican League.
 He was released on April 19, 2019.

 Sultanes de Monterrey

 On February 5, 2020, Mariñez signed with the Sultanes de Monterrey of the Mexican League.
 Mariñez did not play in a game in 2020 due to the cancellation of the Mexican League season because of the COVID-19 pandemic.
-After the 2020 season, he played for Águilas Cibaeñas of the Dominican Professional Baseball League(LIDOM).
+After the 2020 season, he played for Águilas Cibaeñas of the Dominican Professional Baseball League (LIDOM).
 He has also played for Dominican Republic in the 2021 Caribbean Series.